John-Otago/Discussions-on-Higher-Education/README.md

 **Major Updates**
 01 May 2022
-- I have decided to put this project on hold for six months (in the first instance), due to increased workload.
+- I have decided to put this project on hold until late 2023, due to increased workload.

 20 Feb 2022
 - Removed a large number of past news reports that no longer offer long-term values